ET-777/Anime-Recommender-System/README.md

 Results
 ----------------------

-The model was trained for 10 epoch with a MeanSquaredError loss function and a leraning rate of 0.01 with adam optimizer.
+The model was trained for 10 epoch with a MeanSquaredError loss function and a learning rate of 0.01 with adam optimizer.
 Data was also split by 30% for testing.
 <br /><br />
  Data | Loss
 ------------ | -------------